-School food service staff, at PUC Lakeview will ensure compliance with nutrition policies within school food service areas and will report on this matter to the Wellness Committee (or if done at the school level, to the school principal).
+School food service staff, at PUC Nueva Esperanza will ensure compliance with nutrition policies within school food service areas and will report on this matter to the Wellness Committee (or if done at the school level, to the school principal).

-The Wellness Committee will access the LWP every 3 years and will make revisions as needed.
-The LWP will also will also develop a summary report periodically on school-wide compliance with PUC Schools established nutrition and physical activity wellness policies, based on input from schools.
+The Wellness Committee will access the LWP every 3 years and will make revisions as needed and develop a summary report periodically on school-wide compliance with PUC Schools established nutrition and physical activity wellness policies, based on input from schools.
 A final policy will be provided to the school board for approval.
 The approved LWP will be posted in the school's website (required by NSLP).